-- Active selects whether the action is enabled or disabled. - Priority selects the order of execution relative to the other actions that are defined in the same panel.
-Lower numerical values correspond to increased priority. - Description is the name or short description of the action. - Execution.
-The actions in the "While... is detected" panel can be executed once for each anomaly or filtering rule, or can be executed periodically.
-The interval of execution is 5 seconds for Sniffing Sensors and Virtual Sensors, and 5-60 seconds for Flow Sensors (configurable graphs accuracy). - The name of the action is visible in anomaly reports only when the Log Execution is checked. - Conditions are rules that must be passed before the action is executed.
+- Active Selects whether the action is enabled or disabled. - Priority Selects the order of execution relative to the other actions that are defined in the same panel.
+Lower numerical values correspond to increased priority. - Description The name or short description of the action. - Execution The actions in the "While... is detected" panel can be executed once for each anomaly or filtering rule, or can be executed periodically.
+The interval of execution is 5 seconds for Sniffing Sensors and Virtual Sensors, and 5-60 seconds for Flow Sensors (configurable graphs accuracy). - Log Execution The name of the action is visible in anomaly reports only when this is checked. - Conditions Conditions are rules that must be passed before the action is executed.
 Each condition is formed from a Conditional Parameter, a comparison function and a user-defined value.
 Conditional parameters are dynamic, internal parameters that are updated every 5 seconds by Sensors and Filters.